 - The age of your student (Pushing reading too early, when a student isn't ready.
 Or, possibly overlooking an older student who had skipped the basics of reading with little phonics instruction).

 - Possible brain-centered issues, such as dyslexia, ADHD or processing difficulties.

 - (Learn more about sensory processing disorder, checklist of symptoms)

 - Psychological issues (anxieties or other conditions)

-So.. how to help a child struggling with reading?
+So.. how to help a child who has reading difficulties?

 Find the answer by keeping in mind the above points as you listen to your child read and as you listen to what your child has to say about reading.
 Investigate the source - your child!
 Ask him what he finds difficult about reading.
 Ask specific questions.
 Once you have an idea of what the problem actually is, you can then begin to try different ways to fix the underlying issues.
 There are many great activities for struggling readers that you can tailor to your child.
 Remember and be encouraged that there are plenty of reading intervention activities for kids with ADHD, dyslexia, and all of the struggle-issues mentioned above!

 Methods of teaching reading in primary school will vary from school to home.
 But these type struggles in reading are fairly universal and your child most likely fits into one of these categories.
 Figure out what their specific struggle is, and you can begin to overcome it!

 Reading is a long game.
 Daily persistence and reading to your child will pay off over time.
 Be your child's best advocate and cheerleader, giving lots of praise for every single one of your child's successes, and take it one day at a time.

 P.S. - Check out THIS PAGE for more information on my book about how to teach beginning readers!
 It is great for very young readers who need a kick-start, OR if you particularly have a child who struggles with learning their sight words.